hilmanski/contentswift/README.md

 # About
-Content research tool alternative for SEO.
+ContentSwift - Content research/optimization tool for SEO.

 Using this tool, you'll get relevant information regarding specific keyword searches and hints on what other top-ranking results did with their article/page.